-Doctor shopping is another common sign that a person needs treatment for benzo addiction.
+Doctor shopping is another common sign that someone is addicted to benzos.
 When a person visits multiple doctors for the same ailments within a short span of time or wishes to have their prescriptions refilled back-to-back, it’s a clear sign that it’s time to get them help.
 At both Clearbrook Treatment Centers locations, we offer inpatient drug treatment that helps patients overcome their benzodiazepine addiction and learn how to live sober lives.

 At Clearbrook, we’re committed to helping patients through each step of their recovery, from beginning to end.
 When it comes to addiction to benzos like Ativan, Xanax, or Valium, we know that there are specific factors that have to be taken into account.
-That’s why we offer a medically monitored detox that is led by our medical personnel to help patients safely get through their withdrawal symptoms.
+That’s why we offer benzo withdrawal treatment that is led by our medical personnel to help patients safely get through their withdrawal symptoms.

 Common benzo withdrawal symptoms include: